omni-us/jsonargparse/README.rst

 The jsonargparse parsers can also get values from environment variables.
-The parser checks existing environment variables whose name is of the form ``[PREFIX_][LEV__]*OPT``, that is, all in upper case, first a prefix (set by ``env_prefix``, or if unset the ``prog`` without extension) followed by underscore and then the argument name replacing dots with two underscores.
+The parser checks existing environment variables whose name is of the form ``[PREFIX_][LEV__]*OPT``, that is, all in upper case, first a prefix (set by ``env_prefix``, or if unset the ``prog`` without extension or none if set to False) followed by underscore and then the argument name replacing dots with two underscores.
 Using the parser from the :ref:`nested-namespaces` section above, in your shell you would set the environment variables as:

 .. code-block:: bash